-COVID-19 and the St. Louis Fed: A Note from President Bullard
+COVID-19 and the St. Louis Fed: An Update from President Bullard

 President and CEO

 Expected U.S. Macroeconomic Performance during the Pandemic Adjustment Period, On the Economy, March 23, 2020

 Note on scams and fraud: Consumers should be wary of fraudulent solicitations that appear to be made with approval/involvement of the Federal Reserve, Fed officials, or other U.S. government officials.
 Such offers often promise bogus financial services or sums of money in exchange for either payment or personal information that is used later to commit fraud or theft.
 The Fed provides banking services only to banks and does not communicate directly with consumers on financial matters.
 There are no individual accounts in Federal Reserve Banks, and the Fed has no involvement in these solicitations.

 St. Louis Fed COVID-19 Research

 Pandemic, Rising Costs Challenge Child Care Industry, Regional Economist, January 13, 2022